munificent/craftinginterpreters/book/classes-and-instances.md

 </aside>

-We have a memory manager now, so we also need to support tracing through class
+We have a memory manager now, so we also need to support tracing through class objects.
-objects:

 ^code blacken-class (1 before, 1 after)

-When the GC reaches a class object, we mark its name to keep that string alive too.
+When the GC reaches a class object, it marks the class's name to keep that string alive too.

-The last operation the VM can perform on a class is printing it:
+The last operation the VM can perform on a class is printing it.

 ^code print-class (1 before, 1 after)

-A class simply prints its own name.
+A class simply says its own name.

 ## Class Declarations

 Runtime representation in hand, we are ready to add support for classes to the language.
-As usual, we start in the parser:
+Next, we move into the parser.

 ^code match-class (1 before, 1 after)